cujarrett/learning-aws/aws-certified-solutions-architect–associate/databases.md

 ### Aurora Scaling
 - Aurora is designed to transparently handle the loss of up to two copies of data without affecting database write availability and up to three copies without affecting read availability.
 - Aurora storage is self healing.
-Data blocks and disks are continuously scanned for errors adn repaired automatically.
+Data blocks and disks are continuously scanned for errors and repaired automatically.

 ### Aurora Read Replicas
 - Aurora Replicas (currently 15) - Automated failover is only available with Aurora Replicas